 Finally, we arrived at beautiful Playa Venao.
 We found the house we were staying in, nestled in the jungle overlooking Playa Venao.
 It was adorably named La Casa Mango, after the several mango trees providing shade for the house in the 80-90 degree Panamanian heat.
 We went to see the waves, and our jaws dropped.
 In front of us were perfect sandbar beach break peelers with only a few people in the water!
 There were peaks dotting the entire stretch of beach, and while some waves closed out, most were head high, open-faced walls, perfect for riding any type of board.
 We spent the week surfing and having fun at Playa Venao, while the offshore breeze cooled us off and perfected the waves.
 We found a wonderful cove for snorkeling, with crystal clear waters and plenty of fish!

 Although the trip was only one week long, we spent our time well, by not only surfing and snorkeling, but also doing yoga, walking through the jungle, relaxing in hammocks, and more!
 There was wildlife galore, including monkeys, exotic reptiles, and LOTS of insects.
 This trip was one I will certainly always remember, celebrating a successful quarter at UCSB, surfing with my family, and learning about the wonderful culture of Panamá!

 Thank you for dropping by for another installment of Surf Photo Friday.
 Have a great weekend everyone …and as always, thank you for your support of Jettygirl.
-Also, thank you to Matt Biolos for allowing us to share his photo for this week’s feature.
+Please consider helping out with a “Pay Whatever You Like” subscription to the site.
+Every little bit helps!